PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-In the code above we implemented our `generateSummary` function.
-Which will be in charge of generating our summary and sending it back you our form where we will create a server action to be responsible for saving our data into our Strapi backend.
+In the code above, we implemented our `generateSummary` function, which will generate our summary and send it back to you via our form.
+We will also create a server action responsible for saving our data into our Strapi backend.

-But first let's console.log the output to see if we are getting back our summary.
+But first, let's console.log the output to see if we are getting back our summary.

-First create a `.env.local` file and add our Open AI API key.
+First, create a `.env.local` file and add our Open AI API key.

-**WARNING**: Make sure your `.gitignore` file is ignoring `.env*.local` file from your commit, so you don't leak your Open AI key.
+**WARNING**: Ensure your `.gitignore` file ignores the `.env*.local` file from your commit so you don't leak your Open AI key.

 ```
 # local env files